albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 ### Why Accelerated Expansion Works

-**1. Reform on an achievable timeline**
+**1. Reform on a human timescale**

 Fourteen years is three presidential terms.
-Enhanced staff resources and competitive member benefits take effect upon enactment, with electoral upgrades delivering voter-facing improvements beginning at the First FEMA Election.
+Members who vote for the Act will see results during their careers.
+Voters will experience tangible improvements in representation quality.

 **2. Operational feasibility**